Diana Liverman

-Diana Liverman (born May 15, 1954, Accra, Ghana) is a retired Regents Professor of Geography and Development and past Director of the University of Arizona School of Geography, Development and Environment in the College of Social and Behavioral Sciences in Tucson, Arizona.
+Diana Liverman (born May 15, 1954) is a retired Regents Professor of Geography and Development and past Director of the University of Arizona School of Geography, Development and Environment in the College of Social and Behavioral Sciences in Tucson, Arizona.

 Liverman studies global environmental change and the impacts of climate on human society, including the effects of drought and famine on society, agriculture, food systems, and vulnerable populations.

 She is particularly concerned with adaptation interventions that address climate change, what makes them successful, and when they create or reinforce inequality.

 Liverman examines the potential for reducing the effects of climate change and at the same time reaching the U.N.'s Sustainable Development Goals.
-In 2010, Liverman received the Founder's Medal of the Royal Geographical Society, for "encouraging, developing and promoting understanding of the human dimensions of climate change."
+In 2010, Liverman received the Founder's Medal of the Royal Geographical Society, for "encouraging, developing and promoting understanding of the human dimensions of climate change".

 Liverman was a co-author of the Intergovernmental Panel on Climate Change (IPCC) October 8, 2018 Special Report on Global Warming of 1.5 °C.

 Liverman was one of 19 scientists worldwide elected to the Earth Commission in 2019.

 In 2020, Liverman was elected to the National Academy of Sciences and to the American Academy of Arts and Sciences.

 Education

-Diana Liverman was born May 15, 1954 in Accra, Ghana to British parents and grew up in the UK.
+Diana Liverman was born in Accra, Ghana to British parents and grew up in the UK.

 Liverman earned her B.A. in geography from University College London (1976).
 She earned her M.A. from the University of Toronto, with a thesis on The coordination of response to drought in the Canadian Prairie Provinces (1979) with advisor Anne U. Whyte.